ptv-logistics/Log4IoTHub/README.md

 ### Log4IoTHub

-Azure IoT Hub appender for log4net... sending messages by HttpWebRequest to avoid Service Bus SDK dependencies.
+Azure IoT Hub appender for log4net... sending messages to the Azure IoT Hub by HttpWebRequest to avoid Service Bus SDK dependencies.

 ### Use the nuget package
 - **https://www.nuget.org/packages/Log4IoTHub/**